toschoo/beet/README.md

 # B+Tree Library "Beet"

-Beet is a B+Tree implementation that can be used to build disk-backed key-data storage structures like large hash maps or indices for databases.
+Beet is a B+Tree implementation that can be used to build disk-backed key-value storage structures like large hash maps or indices for databases.
 It provides an API with services to

 - create, open, close and destroy indices